abhishek130702/Ola-Dashboard/README.md

 ## How to Use
 1. Download: Clone or download the repository.
-2. Open: Open the .pbix file in Power BI Desktop.
+2. Open: Open the https://github.com/abhishek130702/Ola-Dashboard/blob/main/ola%20dashboard.pbix file in Power BI Desktop.
 3. Explore: Use filters and interact with the dashboard to explore insights.

 ## Potential Enhancements